open-telemetry/opentelemetry-java-contrib/jmx-metrics/README.md

 - `otel.longUpDownCounter(String name, String description, String unit)`

-- `otel.doubleValueRecorder(String name, String description, String unit)`
+- `otel.doubleHistogram(String name, String description, String unit)`

-- `otel.longValueRecorder(String name, String description, String unit)`
+- `otel.longHistogram(String name, String description, String unit)`

 These methods will return a new or previously registered instance of the applicable metric instruments.
 Each one provides three additional signatures where unit and description